kudobuilder/kudo/keps/draft-ephemeral-test-environments.md

 }
 ```

-The ClusterController then checks if there is an unassigned `State` object available.
+The ClusterController then checks if there is an unassigned `State` object available for a `ClusterClass` matching the `ClusterClaim`'s label selector.
 If there is not one, then it waits for one to exist.

 Once a `State` exists, then the ClusterController updates the `ClusterClaim` with a reference to the `State` and creates a Kubernetes `Secret` object containing all of the output variables of a Terraform deployment.
 These `Secrets` are mounted into test pods where they can be consumed by tests.